anirudhr4k/CSE455_SelfDriving/README.md

 #### Object Detection
 - While the sliding window approach that we used made our search very thorough, it slowed down the object detection process.
 - Our decision to use a neural network meant that we got very good accuracy, but our predictions took a long time.
 This meant that it was infeasible for us to apply the object detection pipeline to constant video streams.
 - The model did not perform too well on cars that were very far away or very close, likely because we used a fixed window size when doing our search.
-Our initial approach was to use different window sizes but we realized that using multiple window sizes was slowing down our bounding box detection/drawing considerably.
+Our initial approach was to use different window sizes but we realized that using multiple window sizes was slowing down our bounding box detection/drawing considerably which is why we decided to stick with a single window size.

 ## Next Steps